 If you can provide details of the magazine’s paid subscriptions, newsstand sales, and total distribution, the media rep will appreciate this information.

-The process of requesting travel writers perks is straightforward, but it is easy to offend media reps by acting as if they owe you.
-Remember that they have a large number of journalists asking for assistance.
+The process of requesting travel writers perks is straightforward, but it's easy to offend media reps by acting as if they owe you.
+Remember they have a large number of journalists asking for assistance.
 They do a lot of juggling to put together itineraries and get your stay hosted, and they have to work within their budgets.
 A healthy dose of civility, patience, and compromise will go a long way.